jupytercon/jupytercon2025-developingextensions/04-materials/02-anatomy-of-extensions.md

 ### Set some important Git settings

-1. When you make commits, Git needs to know who you are.
+1. When we make commits, Git needs to know who you are.
-   Configure identity information Git will use when you commit:
+   Configure identity information Git will use when we commit:

    ```bash
    git config --global user.email "your-email-here@example.com"